-"Mr. Kaplan," the man said.
+"Mr. Caplan," the man said.
 He held out his hand to shake Tommy's.

 Tommy smiled.
 His last principal had wanted to put the "pal" in principal.
 Always wanted to hug and used the latest slang of five years ago.
 Tommy rather liked the inherent respect of handshakes and last names.

 "Can I see you in my office before you run off to class, Mr. Oliver?"
-Kaplan said.
+Mr. Caplan said.

-Tommy shoved his hands in his pockets and followed Mr. Kaplan into the small office, building up defenses for what he knew was coming.
+Tommy shoved his hands in his pockets and followed Mr. Caplan into the small office, building up defenses for what he knew was coming.

-"I'm rather surprised to see you late on the first day," Mr. Kaplan said as they sat at opposite sides of the neat desk.
+"I'm rather surprised to see you late on the first day," Mr. Caplan said as they sat at opposite sides of the neat desk.